 After tasting this summer fruit panzanella though, I’m not sure I ever even want to go back to those savory ways.

-While I can assure you’d be completely happy eating this just as is, spooning it over some yogurt makes for the perfect summer breakfast and some vanilla ice cream, the perfect summer dessert.
+While I can assure you’d be completely happy eating this just as is, spooning it over some yogurt makes for the perfect summer breakfast.

 For the dressing